- Research article

 Electronic supplementary material

-Additional file 1: A comparison of ASPM interphase localisation in HDF cells using ASPM N - and C -terminal ASPM antibodies.
+Additional file 1: N - and C -terminal ASPM antibodies.
 Cells were fixed and stained with the N-terminal ASPM antibody 216-1 or 217-2 or the C-terminal antibody 279-3 (green), anti-α-tubulin (red) and DAPI (blue) to identify nuclei.
 Scale bar = 10 μm.
 (PDF 5 MB)

-Additional file 2: A comparison of ASPM metaphase localisation in HDF cells using ASPM N - and C -terminal ASPM antibodies.
+Additional file 2: N - and C -terminal ASPM antibodies.
 Cells were fixed and stained with the N-terminal ASPM antibody 216-1 or 217-2 or the C-terminal antibody 279-3 (green), anti-α-tubulin (red) and DAPI (blue) to identify nuclei.
 Scale bar = 10 μm.
 (PDF 5 MB)

 Additional file 5: Symmetrical division in GL3 luciferase control siRNA treated cells.
 A U2OS cell treated with GL3 siRNA undergoing symmetrical division with the mitotic spindle parallel to the surface of the imaging dish.
 This division results in two daughter cells and complete cytokinesis.
 (MOV 4 MB)